 Union president Päivi Niemi-Laine, 1st chief executive officer Håkan Ekström and 23 other members are in JHL’s Executive Committee, which has a total of 25 members.
 The Executive Committee assembles in a meeting approximately once a month.

-JHL’s Executive Committee was selected in the Union Council’s assembly meeting on 6 July 2017.
-Most of the people selected for the Executive Committee were Union Council members.
-According to the rules, those who are selected for the Executive Committee are no longer Union Council members.
-They will be replaced by a candidate who has the second largest number of votes.
+According to the rules, those who are selected for the Executive Committee can no longer be Union Council members.
+They will be replaced by a candidate with the second largest number of votes.
 The candidate represents the same electoral district, agreement sector, and electoral alliance.